-Nowadays with the wide use of the Internet on daily basis all kinds of cybersecurity risks have come and gone.
+Nowadays with the wide use of the Internet on a daily basis, all kinds of cybersecurity risks have come and gone.
 Their severity ranges from minor to extremely harmful, which makes cybersecurity an issue of great importance.
 Malicious attacks will remain as long as the Internet does.
 Nevertheless, there are a great deal of security risks that are recognizable and avoidable.
 In this article, we are going to present the most common cybersecurity risks and how to tackle them.

-Software as a Service (SaaS) companies have undergone a large growth in the recent years.
-The usage of SaaS platforms is certainly advantageous and immense, however, like in real life, the Internet poses security threats.
+Software as a Service (SaaS) companies have undergone a large growth in recent years.
+The usage of SaaS platforms is certainly advantageous and immense; however, like in real life, the Internet poses security threats.

 Malware and Ransomware

 Ransomware is currently considered the most troubling threat.
-The ransomware is a foul form of malware that installs itself on a user system.
-Once it is set up, it impedes access to functionalities until a ransom is paid to a third party.
+Ransomware is a foul form of malware that installs itself on a user's system.
+It impedes access to functionalities until a ransom is paid to a third party.
 Consequently, the computer may be locked, or the data on it might be deleted, encrypted, or stolen.
 It is also common that ransomware spreads to other machines.

 You should be aware that if you pay the ransom there is no assurance that you would recover access to your data or machine, your computer would still be infected, and you could become a potential target in the future.
 Businesses should take actions to minimize the consequence of data extraction.

-Phishing scams are an old attack that depend on social engineering to accomplish its objective.
+Phishing scams are an old attack that depend on social engineering to accomplish their objective.
 Usually, the end user receives an email or message that demands sensitive data, like a password.
 The phishing message often seems official, using what appears to be valid credentials.
-This coerces the user to click on links and unintendedly expose sensitive information.
+This coerces the user to click on links and inadvertently expose sensitive information.

-The National Cyber Security Centre recommends you take a multi-layered approach.
+The National Cyber Security Centre recommends taking a multi-layered approach.
 Merely depending on employees being able to spot phishing emails is a method with little success.
 Experts recommend broadening your protection and security measures:

-To ensure that your SaaS supplier can alleviate and overpower data and privacy breaches make sure to investigate whether their security team is equipped to tackle a cyber-attack.
-Ensure that in the event of security breach your provider can properly identify the threat and take proper measures to resolve the issue(s).
+To ensure that your SaaS supplier can alleviate and overpower data and privacy breaches, make sure to investigate whether their security team is equipped to tackle a cyber-attack.
+Ensure that in the event of a security breach, your provider can properly identify the threat and take proper measures to resolve the issue(s).
 While user experience may be compromised, encryption is still an advisable way of safeguarding sensitive data from data breaches.

 To resolve the security issues listed above, SaaS companies should strengthen and upgrade their existing security practices and establish new ones as the SaaS environment is constantly advancing.
-Backing up your data in an essential step that would help you in case of emergency and security breach.
+Backing up your data is an essential step that would help you in case of an emergency and security breach.

 In the event that one application or machine in your company exposes you to cyber risk, then all other machines and applications connected to it will get ‘infected’ as well.
 For this reason, you must assess the security risk of every program, application, and machine that you use.
 You need to test and verify everything from risk configuration of an application to their compliance with standard security protocols and control admission credentials for any unusual occurrences.

 Cybersecurity risks continue to develop in complexity.
 Understanding them and establishing appropriate safety practices is an excellent way to properly safeguard your networks and systems, thus, providing security for your workplace environment.
-In AskCody we do so by regularly complying with the international safety regulations.
+In AskCody, we do so by regularly complying with international safety regulations.
 We have obtained an ISAE 3000 report and are protected against OWASP Top 10 security risks.